 Program Dates: June 14 - July 26, 2020 (Archaeological Lab School Track)

 June 7 - July 18, 2020 (Archaeological Field School Track)

 Program application download

-UIC students who have an overall UIC GPA of 2.8/4.0 with at least one previous course in anthropology.
+UIC students who have an overall UIC GPA of 2.8/4.0 with at least one previous course in anthropology, archaeology, or art history.
 Students should be in good health and sufficient physical condition to hike daily for 1 hour with a day pack.
 Spanish skills preferred, but not required.

 For more information contact the UIC Study Abroad Office, 502 UH, 312-413-7662